aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # Ingestion
 The first step in the data processing in a data lake is that data needs to land in S3.

 The cloud engineering team has created an extract of the user profile database and demographic data into S3.
 They also were able to create entries in the Glue Data Catalog for this data.
 They accomplished this through some scripting, but they need help ingesting the web log data from the websites.
-The web logs are in a CSV format and they are unsure how to import the data into the Glue Data Catalog.
+The weblogs are in a CSV format and they are unsure how to import the data into the Glue Data Catalog.

-The logs are be written to Cloudwatch logs and they have configured the subscription from cloud watch logs to kinesis firehouse.
+The logs are to be written to Cloudwatch logs and they have configured the subscription from cloud watch logs to kinesis firehouse.

 ## Kinesis Firehouse Delivery Steam